 Swiss Watchmaking Regions

 Switzerland is known for its high-quality watches, and it’s no surprise that many people wonder if Swiss watches are cheaper in Switzerland.
-While there are many factors that can affect the prices of Swiss watches, the region in which they are made is an important consideration.
+While many factors can affect the prices of Swiss watches, the region in which they are made is an important consideration.
 Here are some of the top Swiss watchmaking regions and what you can expect from them.

 Zurich